fun4seb/GitNotes/2021 ~ Fall/GEOG 363/GEOG363 - Week 5.md

         - Convert a 3D (spherical) coordinate system into a 2D (planar) coordinate system

 # Geoids, Ellipsoids, and Datums
-- Geoid = a close representation or physical model of the figure of the Earth
+- **Geoid** = a close representation or physical model of the figure of the Earth
+    - **Physical model** for representing the Earth in 3D; accurate way of representing the Earth and its irregular topography however not useful for math or GIS applications
-    - The shape of the geoid is irregular
+    - The shape of the geoid is **irregular**; looks lumpy
     - Geoids are mostly used in Geodesy science (more accurate for elevation but cannot be modeled mathematically)

+- **Ellipsoid/spheroid** = simplified geometric representation of earth in the form of a perfect sphere or ellipse, it may not correspond perfectly to every place on earth (e.g high mountains)
+    - **Geometric model** for representing the Earth in 3D

+- **Datum** = "a mathematical model of the earth, which serves as the reference or base for calculating the geographic coordinates of a location”
+    - A datum is a reference ellipsoid together with an offset from the center of the Earth; By specifying different offsets, we can use the same standard ellipsoids in many different regions of the Earth
+    - Different countries will often use the same ellipsoid but with different offsets/datums
+    - A datum roughly approximates the surface of the earth at some mean sea level value

 # Geographic Coordinate Systems
 - A Geographic coordinate system is a non-projected coordinate system